dempe/dempe.github.io/_posts/2017-11-23-machine-learning-notes.md

     - _repeat until convergence_:
       - _θ<sub>0</sub> := (α/2m) * ∑<sub>i=0;m</sub>(h<sub>θ</sub>(x<sub>i</sub>) - h<sub>i</sub>)_
       - _θ<sub>1</sub> := (α/2m) * ∑<sub>i=0;m</sub>((h<sub>θ</sub>(x<sub>i</sub>) - h<sub>i</sub>)x<sub>i</sub>)_
-  - GD for linear regression has no local optima; only a global minimum, and, thus, should always converge assuming the learning rate, α, is not too large.
+  - GD for linear regression has no local optima; only a global minimum, and, thus, should always converge assuming the learning rate, _α_, is not too large.
   - This form of GD is called "batch gradient descent", since it looks at all the training examples at once.

 ## Multivariate Linear Regression